MicrosoftDocs/dynamics-365-intelligent-order-management/topics/work-providers.md

 27. Finally go to the **Review and Finish** page.
 28. Review the details and exit.
 The **Providers** will show **Installed** if not activated yet and in grey or **Activated** if successful and in green.

 ## Delete a provider instance

 When you delete a provider instance, the system removes any configuration you completed for that provider.
 None of the information you set up is saved, including the connection details, transformations, and any customizations.

-Before you delete the provider instance, make sure you're not using the provider in any of your orchestration flows.
+Before you delete a provider instance, ensure that you're not using the provider in any of your orchestration flows.

+To delete a provider instance, follow these steps.

 1. Remove any related provider actions from your orchestration flows.
 Dependent flows will break if you delete a provider without removing the related steps.

-2. Go to **Provider > Installed**.
+1. Go to **Provider \> Installed**.

-3. Select the provider you want to delete and select **Delete** on the top ribbon.
+1. Select the provider you want to delete, and then on the top ribbon select **Delete**.

-4. (Optional) If you want to remove connections to your external service in this environment, delete the connections you set up as a part of this provider in Power Automate.
-To remove a connection, use the steps in [Learn to connect to your data using connections and on-premises data gateways.](/power-automate/add-manage-connections#delete-a-connection)
+1. Optionally, if you want to remove connections to your external service in this environment, delete the connections you set up as a part of this provider in Power Automate.
+To remove a connection, follow the steps in [Learn to connect to your data using connections and on-premises data gateways.](/power-automate/add-manage-connections#delete-a-connection).

 ## Additional resources